isaac2math/YoLoV7_CudaCpp/README.md

 # YoLoV7_CudaCpp

-Ning Xu and Timothy Guo
+Ning Xu, Timothy Guo, and Oliver Hahn

 * This package is modified from YoLov5 by Open MM lab, YoLov4 by AlexeyAB, and YoLov7 by https://github.com/WongKinYiu/yolov7
 * This package is developed using Cuda-C++ for serious production and deep research;